Jackkillian/JK-Texty-Files/README.md

-# JK-Texty-Files
+# JK Texty Files
 The code for JK Texty
+The JK Texty main repo is [here](https://github.com/Jackkillian/JK-Texty)
+### How to install Texty
+Download this repo, and then run Texty.py with your Python IDE.